aix27249/agiliarepo/README.md

 agiliarepo
 ==========

-New AgiliaLinux repository, which should replace a legacy one
+New AgiliaLinux repository, which should replace a legacy one which is currently running.

 Main goals and concepts:
 ----------------
   * Uses MongoDB to store data
   * Code separated by classes
   * Per-user storage, allowing access via ssh/ftp for package management